JustinSDK/dotSCAD/docs/lib-polysections.md

 Looks like extruding along the path?
 Yes, it can perform the task; however, it's more flexible.

 You can also view it as a better polyline3d module if you want.
 If you have only the points of a path, using `polyline3d` or `hull_polyline3d` is a simple solution.
-If you know the cross-sections along a path, you can use `polysections` to do more.
+If you know the cross sections along a path, you can use `polysections` to do more.

 When using this module, you should use points to represent each cross section.
 The points of your cross section should have count-clockwise indexes.
 For example:

 ![polysections](images/lib-polysections-10.JPG)

-If your 2D shape is hollow, set the `triangles` parameter to `"HOLLOW"` and index the points as the following:
+If your cross section is hollow, set the `triangles` parameter to `"HOLLOW"` and index the points as the following:

 ![polysections](images/lib-polysections-5.JPG)